 Do You Know the Chase Freedom Airline Ticket Booking Trick?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: A credit card offer in this post may no longer be available, but check the Hot Deals for the latest offers!
+Here’s our full advertising policy: How we make money.Update: A credit card offer in this post may no longer be available, but check the Hot Deals for the latest offers!
 Update #2: After October 25, 2014, this trick will no longer work!
 All flights redemptions will be based on the cost of the flight.

 There’s a little-known trick to using Chase Ultimate Rewards points earned from the Chase Freedom card.